-IHO Definition: A tract of land occupied by large-capacity tanks in which petroleum, natural gas, or liquid petrochemicals are stored.
-(Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).
+IHO Definition: A collection of collocated large-capacity tanks in which petroleum, natural gas, or liquid petrochemicals are stored.
+(Adapted from Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).

 9) Wind farm

 IHO Definition: A collection of wind motors that are collocated and are organized as a single power generation unit.
 (Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).